johnsanterre/DataScience/Class001-1.md

 Notes:
-Opportunites for every day work:
+Opportunities for every day work:
 Links to HN etc
 Add more in why important section memorization sheets for anki? move this to the overview of this file?
 Note bad spelling